 It is also noteworthy that the verse, 29:48 as stated below implies that the prophet was an literate person while the verse is also an indirect proof from the Quran that prophet Muhammad not only read the Quran to his contemporaries but also he wrote it down by his own hand that came in connection to eliminate any doubt of the people of the scripture about the Quran to be divine:

 [29:48] And you (Muhammad, being a singular masculine 2nd person) did not recite any scripture before it, nor did you write it (one) with your own hand.
 In that case, the deniers would have had doubted.

-It is a well-known historical fact that Muhammad was a successful merchant before he had been called as a gentile messenger prophet (7:157-158).
+It is a well-known historical fact that Muhammad was a successful merchant before he had been called a messenger, the gentile prophet (7:157-158).
 As a matter of necessity, he obviously knew how to count.
 During his time, the numeral system as we know it today was not in use.
 The numerals that we use today, known as the Arabic numeral system, were invented after his time.
-Historically, letters were used to represent numbers before the numeral system was invented.
+Historically, letters were used to represent numbers before the modern numeral system was invented.
 This is true in all Semitic languages such as Arabic, Aramaic and Hebrew, and other languages as well such as the Roman numerals came from the Roman alphabets.
 Therefore, since Muhammad knew how to count numbers as a merchant, he should also know how to read and write a transaction.
 This is a reasonable enough argument that made the prophet to be a literate person.